Advisory Board

 John Ainger is a British climate reporter for Bloomberg News based in Brussels.
 He was part of the 2014-16 Mundus batch, specialising in politics at the University of Amsterdam, where he wrote his thesis on the power of visual and written framing in reporting of terror.
 The day of his final assessment also happened to be the day Britain voted to leave the EU, making it memorable to say the least!

-Louisa Esther Mugabo
+Louisa Esther (Diagana)

 Idris Akinbajo